abiondo/abiondo.github.io/_posts/2018-09-21-improving-afl-qemu-mode.md

 Add a backend.
 Easy.
 The translation is done on-the-fly during emulation at the basic block level.
-Since translation is expensive, translated blocks (TBs) are saved in the _TCG cache_, from which they can be fetched if they are executed again.
+Since translation is expensive, translation blocks (TBs) are saved in the _TCG cache_, from which they can be fetched if they are executed again.

 When you're doing this kind of translation, you have to keep in mind that the memory layout of the translated code does not necessarily match the original code.
 Therefore, you have to fix up references to memory addresses.